syuvraj19/To-Do-List-App/README.md

-# To-Do List App
+# 📝 To-Do List App

-Welcome to the To-Do List App!
-This project is a sleek and functional to-do list application that helps you manage your tasks efficiently.
-The app is designed with a clean interface and comes with several features, including task prioritization, due dates, search functionality, and dark mode.
+Welcome to the **To-Do List App**!
+This project is a sleek and functional to-do list application designed to help you manage your tasks efficiently.
+With a clean interface and a host of powerful features, staying organized has never been easier!

-## Features
+## 🚀 Features

 - **Add Tasks:** Quickly add new tasks with priority levels and due dates.
-- **Task Prioritization:** Set priority levels (Low, Medium, High) for your tasks.
+- **Task Prioritization:** Set priority levels (Low, Medium, High) for your tasks to stay on top of what's important.
 - **Due Dates:** Assign due dates to your tasks to keep track of deadlines.
-- **Task Filtering:** Filter tasks based on priority levels.
+- **Task Filtering:** Easily filter tasks based on priority levels.
-- **Search Functionality:** Search for specific tasks by name.
+- **Search Functionality:** Search for specific tasks by name for quick access.
 - **Dark Mode:** Toggle between light and dark mode for a better user experience.
-- **Tab Management:** Separate tabs for Personal and Professional tasks.
+- **Tab Management:** Organize tasks with separate tabs for Personal and Professional tasks.

-## Demo
+## 🎥 Demo

+Check out a live demo of the app in action!

 ![Demo GIF](demo.gif)

-## Screenshots
+## 📸 Screenshots

 ### Light Mode
 ![Light Mode](light_mode.png)